marco262/my_wiki/data/onednd/subclass/eldritch-knight.md

 You learn a ritual that creates a magical bond between yourself and one weapon.
 You perform the ritual over the course of 1 hour, which can be done during a Short Rest.
 The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.

-Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you have the Incapacitated condition.
+Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you have the [[glossary:Incapacitated]] condition.
 If it is on the same plane of existence, you can summon that weapon as a Bonus Action, causing it to teleport instantly to your hand.

 You can have up to two bonded weapons, but can summon only one at a time with your Bonus Action.
 If you attempt to bond with a third weapon, you must break the bond with one of the other two.

 ### Level 7: War Magic

-When you take the Attack action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.
+When you take the [[glossary:Attack]] action on your turn, you can replace one of the attacks with a casting of one of your Wizard cantrips that has a casting time of an action.

 ### Level 10: Eldritch Strike